 George M. Nicholson introduced and popularized high-quality paperback publishing for young people in the United States.
-He ran a number of major houses before foundling a new career as an agent, remaining throughout an innovative, knowledgeable, and influential figure in the children’s book industry.
+He ran a number of major houses before finding a new career as an agent, remaining throughout an innovative, knowledgeable, and influential figure in the children’s book industry.

 LEONARD S. MARCUS: How did you come to work in children’s book publishing?